ohnoitsnoah/noahmacs/README.md

 ### Author's Notes
 - This is pretty broken, I have no experience with C or anything of that sorts, this is just a small light-hearted project to make an editor with stuff that I like.
 - Nemacs doesn't open directories.
 Instead, it will create a file with the name of the directory and just causes a bunch of problems.
-TL;DR don't open directories with Noahmacs.
+TL;DR don't open directories with Nemacs.

 I plan on adding more junk to it in the future.